 Keep measuring cups and spoons available to familiarize yourself with appropriate serving sizes and be mindful of what you’re eating – don’t just zone out in front of the computer or TV during mealtimes.

 You’re Not Eating the Right Foods

-Load up on veggies and healthy fats and make sure you’re getting enough protein and fiber; it will ensure you feel satisfied sooner and fuller longer.
-Avoid these foods, limit sugars and refined starches and stop drinking your calories!
+The BBG diet makes sure you load up on veggies and healthy fats and make sure you’re getting enough protein and fiber; it will ensure you feel satisfied sooner and fuller longer.
+Limit sugars and refined starches and stop drinking your calories!
 Cut down on sugary beverages, which have virtually zero nutritional value, and alcohol, which adds empty calories and affects your metabolism.

 You should also consider reducing your sodium intake which causes your body to retain water and gives you that sluggish, bloated feeling.

 You Are Not Exercising The Right Way

 Taking a walk around the neighborhood is better than nothing, however, don’t expect to see any dramatic results.
 You’ve got to get in some heart-pumping cardio, shoot for at least 30 minutes a day, in order to really burn calories and fat.
 Kayla’s BBG workout is a great guide you can start with.